Adroiti/docs-for-code-review-tools/Cppcheck/doubleFree.md

 ## Description

-Memory pointed to by `varname` is freed twice.
+Memory pointed to by is freed twice.

 ## Further Reading